-Session Descriptions Washington Social Studies and Financial Literacy Standards Career Ready Practices Common Core ELA Session One: Get Hired- Critical Thinking and Creativity Students are introduced to the need to be work ready by developing the 4 C's skills that employers want from people entering the workforce.
-Students apply critical- thinking skills and creativity to solve problems in real-life work scenarios.
-Students will: Use a problem-solving technique to solve personal and professional problems Apply critical-thinking skills to work- based problems Recognize that decisions made in the workplace have consequences Financial Education 9/10.EI.
-2. Explore/Outline a career plan that aligns with personal interests, financial goals, and desired lifestyle.
-CRP8.
-Utilize critical thinking to make sense of problems and persevere in solving them.
-Grades 9-10 RI.9-10.4 SL.9-10.1 L.9-10.1 Grades 11-12 RI.11-12.4 SL.11-12.1 L.11-12.1 Session Two: Get Hired- Communication and Conflict-Management Skills Students apply communication skills to resolve conflicts in work-based scenarios.
+Session Descriptions Social Studies Standards Personal Finance and College and Career Benchmarks Common Core ELA Session One: Get Hired- Critical Thinking and Creativity Students are introduced to the need to be work ready by developing the 4 C's skills that employers want from people entering the workforce.
+Students apply criticalthinking skills and creativity to solve problems in real-life work scenarios.
+Students will: Use a problem-solving technique to solve personal and professional problems Apply critical-thinking skills to workbased problems Recognize that decisions made in the workplace have consequences E.1 6.
+Discuss ways that decisions made by individuals, firms, or government officials often have long run unintended consequences that can partially or entirely offset or supplement the initial effects of the decision.
+E.1.4.
+Explain the choices people make have both present and future consequences and differ across individuals and societies.
+Personal Finance 1.1.
+People make decisions because their wants exceed available resources.
+1.2.
+A rational decision -making process that includes identifying alternatives, stating criteria, and evaluating alternatives according to those criteria is a very useful tool.
+1.3.
+Decision-making includes recognizing the opportunity cost of a decision.
+1.4.
+Decisions made today have consequences in the future.
+There are both intended and unintended consequences of a decision Grades 9-10 RI.9-10.4 SL.9-10.1 L.9-10.1 Grades 11-12 RI.11-12.4 SL.11-12.1 L.11-12.1 Session Two: Get Hired- Communication and Conflict-Management Skills Students apply communication skills to resolve conflicts in work-based scenarios.
 They role-play conflicts and conflict management and explore behaviors that inflame conflict and behaviors that lead to resolution.
-Students will: Recognize common responses to conflict Apply conflict-management skills to resolve work-based issues NA CRP4.
-Communicate clearly and effectively and with reason.
-Grades 9-10 RI.9-10.4 SL.9-10.1 L.9-10.1 Grades 11-12 RI.11-12.4 SL.11-12.1 L.11-12.1 Session Three: Get Hired- Collaboration and Creativity Students practice collaboration, a 4 C's skill, by using a teambuilding model referred to as the GRPI (Goals, Roles and Responsibilities, Processes, and Interpersonal Relationship Skills).
+Students will: Recognize common responses to conflict Apply conflict-management skills to resolve work-based issues NA College and Career 8.
+2. Demonstrate proper etiquette when collaborating, communicating, and using digital media.
+Grades 9-10 RI.9-10.4 SL.9-10.1 L.9-10.1 Grades 11-12 RI.11-12.4 SL.11-12.1 L.11-12.1 Session Three: Get Hired-Collaboration and Creativity Students practice collaboration, a 4 C's skill, by using a teambuilding model referred to as the GRPI (Goals, Roles and Responsibilities, Processes, and Interpersonal Relationship Skills).
 The model describes the behaviors found in high-performance teams in the workplace.
-Students will: Demonstrate collaboration with team members to accomplish work-based challenges Recognize the components of a high-performance team NA CRP12.
-Work productively in teams while using cultural global competence.
-CRP6.
-Demonstrate creativity and innovation.
+Students will: Demonstrate collaboration with team members to accomplish work-based challenges Recognize the components of a high-performance team NA College and Career CS8 Communication and Collaboration 1.
+Communicate clearly.
+2. Collaborate with others.
 Grades 9-10 RI.9-10.4 SL.9-10.1,6 L.9-10.1 Grades 11-12 RI.11-12.4 SL.11-12.1 L.11-12.1